 He was confronted with the great changes induced by the Enlightenment in the European society and he had to face the initiatives of many monarchs, in particular the Austrian Emperor Joseph II, aimed at establishing their supremacy in matters such as the appointment of bishops and the definition of their dioceses.
-In 1882 Pius VI went to Vienna to try to convince Joseph II to reconsider some of the laws he had implemented.
-The visit was reciprocated by the Emperor in Rome in the next year but, apart from establishing good personal relationships, the initiative of Pius VI had little success.
+In 1782 Pius VI went to Vienna to try to convince Joseph II to reconsider some of the laws he had implemented.
+The visit was reciprocated by the Emperor in Rome in the next year but, apart from establishing good personal relationships, the initiative of the Pope had little success.

 sacristy for S. Pietro.
 The very large building is full of references to him.
 His coat of arms showed three stars and below them some white lilies withstanding the effects of a strong wind; his motto was Floret in domo domini (it blossoms in the house of God).

 The wind of the French Revolution however proved to be too strong for Pius VI's lilies.
 His life turned into a tragedy in 1796 when Napoleon invaded the northern provinces of the State of the Church.
 In June 1796 a truce was signed in Bologna with the loss of Bologna and Ferrara.
-The Pope joined a coalition against the French Republic in an attempt to regain these towns but the allied armies were defeated and with the peace of Tolentino in February 1797 the loss of the northern provinces was confirmed and a very high compensation in gold, silver and works of art had to be paid to the French Republic.
+The Pope joined a coalition against the French Republic in an attempt to regain these towns but the allied armies were defeated and with the Peace of Tolentino in February 1797 the loss of the northern provinces was confirmed and a very high compensation in gold, silver and works of art had to be paid to the French Republic.
 In addition French troops were stationed in several locations of the State of the Church.
 In February 1798 the French occupied Rome and declared the end of the State of the Church.
-Pius VI was taken prisoner and transferred to Florence, Turin, Brianšon, Grenoble and eventually Valence where he died on August 29, 1799.
+Pius VI was taken prisoner and transferred to Florence, Turin, Briançon, Grenoble and eventually Valence where he died on August 29, 1799.
 He had been pope for 24 years and 8 months: according to a tradition no pope was expected to reign longer than St Peter who had been pope for 25 years (the tradition turned false when Pope Pius IX reached nearly 32 years in office).

 Pius VI wanted to emulate the popes of the Renaissance and of the XVIIth century by promoting public works to be marked with his coat of arms.
-In 1787-89 Carlo Marchionni, his preferred architect, erected in his honour a large gate at Ancona, which is still known as Porta Pia, although during the French occupation the coat of arms of the pope was erased and the gate was called Porta Francia.
+In 1787-1789 Carlo Marchionni, his preferred architect, erected in his honour a large gate at Ancona, which is still known as Porta Pia, although during the French occupation the coat of arms of the Pope was erased and the gate was called Porta Francia.
 The gate of Ancona follows a baroque pattern while a sort of triumphal arch erected at the same time to celebrate a papal visit to Subiaco is definitely neoclassical (the coat of arms however is baroque).
 Another gate with the coat of arms of Pius VI is at Valentano.

 The coats of arms of Pius VI were erased almost everywhere.
 The French saw them as a symbol of the

-ancien regime and thought they were void of any historical or artistic values.
-Some of the coats of arms were put back in place after 1815 when pope Pius VII regained control of the State of the Church.
+ancien régime and thought they were void of any historical or artistic values.
+Some of the coats of arms were put back in place after 1815 when Pope Pius VII regained control of the State of the Church.
 Cesena, the town where Pius VI was born, became again proud of him and his

 gigantic statue returned to its place.